 Names are often in Dutch, and the official language is English: the only anglophone nation in South America.
 The more common vernacular though is Guyanese creole — something more than one local described to me as “English, but broken”.
 I’d say that’s a bit of a reductive description, but Guyanese creole itself is a complicated beast, sounding everything from accented English to straight up unintelligible, depending on where in the country a speaker is from.

-That’s also in part because Guyana’s mainly made up of six races, in order of prevalence: Indians (brought over during the British India years as labourers), West Africans (former slaves, some from other Caribbean nations; started their own uprising in the late 1700s), mixed race, Amerindian groups, Portuguese, and Chinese (more on that specifically in another entry).
+That’s also in part because Guyana’s mainly made up of six races, in order of prevalence: Indians (brought over during the British India years as labourers), West Africans (former slaves, some from other Caribbean nations; started their own uprising in the late 1700s), mixed race, Amerindian groups, Portuguese, and Chinese (more on that specifically in part 5).
 It’s fascinating to see the mix that results: grand, colourful houses that resemble those of South India with verandas, creole restaurants, blaring Bollywood music on one street and dancehall on another, street markets resembling those of West Africa, Chinese-owned businesses even selling halal meat outside of a Hindu temple… Rather than hearing people speak their own languages, I heard mostly Guyanese creole, even with Indians speaking to other Indians.

 Does that mean it’s all harmonious?
 Probably not.
 Politics seems to be a push-and-pull between the coalition catering to Indian interests versus the one catering to African ones.
 As someone put it pretty succinctly though — who cares?
 After the election, everyone goes on with life anyway.
 They just had a razor-thin non-confidence vote happen and an election is imminent.
 People don’t seem to be paying much attention.